-Our quantitative industry model of agriculture builds on Lucas (1978) and Adamopoulos and Restuccia (2014b).
+Our quantitative industry model of agriculture builds on Lucas (1978) and Adamopoulos and Restuccia (2014).
 Agricultural goods are produced by farmers who are heterogeneous with respect to their ability in managing a farm.
-In this model, farm-level productivity is drawn from a known distribution.
-We assume that the productivity of the farmer remains constant over time.
 As in Lucas (1978), an individual can become a worker (hired labor) or enter the agricultural sector as a farm operator.
 We extend this theory to allow for a technology adoption choice for the farmer.
 The farmer chooses between two technologies, a "cash crop" technology and a "food crop" technology, with the key difference being that cash crops are produced on a larger scale.
 The motivation for this broad technology-choice specification is dictated by our farm survey data.
-We calibrate the model to the agricultural sector of the Philippine economy before the reform, matching in particular the farm, land, and productivity distributions from the survey data prior to the reform.
+We calibrate a benchmark economy with distortions to the agricultural sector of the Philippine economy prior to the reform, matching in particular from the survey data, the farm-size distribution, the distribution of observed distortions, and the correlation of distortions to productivity.
+The targeted moments control for village-level differences in land quality.
 We discipline the parameters of the technology choice on farm cropping patterns from the farm survey data.

 We implement the land reform as a government-mandated land redistribution program, consistent with CARP in the Philippines.
-The key components of this redistribution program that we account for are: (1) a ceiling; (2) imperfect enforcement (probability ceiling not enforced); (3) redistribution of the farmlands above the effective ceiling to the landless and smallholders; and (4) a government ban on all transfers of the redistributed lands, effectively shutting down the land market.
+The key components of this redistribution program that we account for are: (1) a ceiling; (2) imperfect enforcement (probability ceiling on land holdings not effectively enforced on land operational scale); (3) redistribution of the farmlands above the effective ceiling to the landless and smallholders; and (4) a government ban on all transfers of the redistributed lands, effectively shutting down the land market.
 We show that this characterization of the reform resembles not only the spirit of the legislation but also the distributions of farms, land, and labor productivity after the reform.
 On impact this government-mandated land redistribution reduces average farm size by 34%, agricultural productivity by 17%, and the share of landless individuals in the economy by 20%.
+These effects are large despite the presence of distortions in the pre-reform economy because the reform and redistribution target the size of land holdings irrespective of productivity.
 Moreover, we find that accounting for the post-reform share of farms above the ceiling implies a fairly weak enforcement of the reform.
-If the reform was enforced fully, the productivity drop in agriculture would double to 34%.
-We demonstrate that the land reform reduces agricultural productivity through two channels: (1) by reallocating resources from large high-productivity farms to existing small low-productivity farms-the incumbent reallocation effect, and (2) by altering how farmers sort across occupations and across technologies-the selection effect.
+If the reform was enforced fully, the productivity drop in agriculture would exceed 26%.
 The mode of redistribution is key for the magnitude of the overall size and productivity drops.
-We compare the results of the Philippine government-mandated land redistribution program to a marketbased alternative redistribution, where the market optimally allocates land to clear the land market subject to the ceiling and enforcement constraints.
+We compare the results of the Philippine government-mandated land redistribution program to a market-based alternative redistribution, where the market optimally allocates land to clear the land market subject to the ceiling and enforcement constraints.
 If the above-ceiling farmlands were allocated via a rental market for land, the distribution of farmers and land would be much more compressed mitigating the productivity impact of the reform.
-In particular, average farm size and aggregate agricultural productivity would drop by 9% and 5% respectively, less than 1/3 of the effects under the government-mandated redistribution.
-We also examine how farm size and productivity are affected when we combine the land reform with other changes occurring alongside the reform over the same period, such as overall productivity growth in the economy and the adoption of high-yield seed varieties in agriculture.
-We find that taking these changes into account can mask the negative effects of the land reform.
-This is especially important in evaluating land reforms since a key property of these reforms is that full implementation takes time.
+In particular, average farm size and aggregate agricultural productivity would drop by 10% and 6% respectively, about 1/3 of the effects under the government-mandated redistribution.